LCOGT/lcogtsnpipe/README.md

        docker exec -it lcosnpipe /bin/bash
        ```
        If you're configured correctly, you should be able to open a ds9 window now using `ds9` command.
-   15. From inside the container, initialize the database: `sh /lcogtsnpipe/init-db.sh`.
+   15. From inside the container, initialize the database:
+       ```
+       sh /lcogtsnpipe/init-db.sh
+       ```
        You only need to run this command
        the first time you setup the db.
-   16. From inside the container, run
+   17. From inside the container, run
        ```
        cd $LCOSNDIR
        mkdir -p data/lsc data/fts data/0m4 data/floyds data/extdata standard/cat/apass standard/cat/sloan standard/cat/landolt standard/cat/gaia